intel-iot-devkit/how-to-code-samples/close-call-reporter/java/README.md

 ![](./../../images/java/project name.png)

 You now need to connect to your Intel® Edison board from your computer to send code to it.
-Choose a name for the connection and enter the Edison's IP address in the "Target Name" field.
+Choose a name for the connection and enter the IP address of the Intel® Edison board in the "Target Name" field.
 You can also try to Search for it using the "Search Target" button.
 Click finish when you are done.

 ![](./../../images/java/Target connection.png)